 We arrived at the base of Mount Aspiring to a rock-crawling exercise in a boulder-strewn valley.
 The course was gnarly with twists, turns and gaps that didn’t look wide enough to thread the 1875mm wide Rubicon.
 Oh well, not my truck!
 But with 4LO engaged, guidance from the Jeep Jamboree team and the front facing camera, the Gladiator conquered the trail with ease.
 The rock rails had a hard time though, grinding and screeching against the bigger rocks, but it was the armour on the tray corners that took the biggest beating, the Gladiator’s reduced departure angle working against it in the tighter spots (25 degrees vs 29.2 for Wrangler).
 Approach and breakover angles are also reduced.
 Rock crawling is quite addictive, and really highlighted just how capable these trucks are.

 We then convoyed east with the intention of crossing several rivers.
 Unfortunately, recent flooding meant the rivers were too swollen to traverse, even with Gladiator’s 760mm of fording ability, so we ended up being choppered to our overnight digs.
-Here we got to check out the Wayout Concept (see sidebar) and soak up the stunning scenery before devouring a dinner of lamb slow-cooked over coals in a giant Tipi.
+Here we got to check out the Wayout Concept (see sidebar below) and soak up the stunning scenery before devouring a dinner of lamb slow-cooked over coals in a giant Tipi.
 I could’ve stayed for a week.

 Our return journey was via the Matukituki River, on a raft.
 From here we paddled leisurely downstream, enjoying the rugged scenery we had blasted past the previous day.
 Back in the Jeeps bound for Queenstown, with the sun out we cranked the sounds and dropped the top, rolling into town a few hours later and a touch sunburnt.
 The Gladiator handled the Crown Range with ease, the 209kW/347Nm V6 emitting a pleasing growl with the roof down.
 It’s never going to win any drag races this, especially given it’s carrying another 200kg over the Wrangler, but it’s quick enough: any faster and my passengers would’ve turned green.
 Fuel use was hovering around 16L/100km (claim 12.3) for most of our drive.